-I have been doing some PCB SMT design using pcb-rnd with a goal of using a board assembly shop.
-My current, semi-commercial, project will simply have too much volume to consider self-assembly.
+I have been doing some PCB SMT design using pcb-rnd with a goal of trying a board assembly shop.
 I’ll do a few prototypes but that is all.
 Macrofab has enough recommendations for prototype quantities that I have been concentrating on it.
 Pcb-rnd is a spin-off from geda pcb.
 Geda pcb has stagnated, not dead but somewhat stagnate, so an interested team created pcb-rnd in order to accomplish some significant new features while maintaining backward compatibility to geda pcb.
 There are numerous YouTube videos about Macrofab HERE.

 It turns out that PnP assembly is tricky as there are NO real industry standards.
 I’ve tested centroid/xyrs part placement files with several fab houses and each wants a different file format.
 Likewise each fab company has other peculiarities in its required x/y measurement origin, nomenclature and unit of measure.
 Additionally, their documentation for “their” format is typically scant to none, ScreamingCircuits being an exception as they have significant documentation.
 I have been helping Tibor Palinkas (Igor2), the Lead Developer of the pcb-rnd project, on getting pcb-rnd to export a xyrs file that Macrofab can correctly read.
 It was a challenge but we are finished and pcb-rnd correctly produces a centroid file that has correct rotation and size values although the CSV file will need some column/row tweaking as it is a generic format and Macrofab is not flexible on column/row arrangement.
 I do my manipulation in a Makefile.